boldflight/BibleConverter/test_EPUB/output/Luke.md

 [32] But he said to them, “Go and tell that fox, ‘Look, I am casting out demons and performing healings today and tomorrow, and on the third day I will complete my work.
 [33] Nevertheless I must go on my way today and tomorrow and the next day, because it is impossible that a prophet should be killed outside Jerusalem.’
 [34] O Jerusalem, Jerusalem, you who kill the prophets and stone those who are sent to you!
 How often I have longed to gather your children together as a hen gathers her chicks under her wings, but you would have none of it!
 [35] Look, your house is forsaken!
-And I tell you, you will not see me until you say, ‘Blessed is the one who comes in the name of the Lord!’”
+And I tell you, you will not see me until you say, ‘**_Blessed is the one who comes in the name of the Lord!_**’”

 ## Chapter 14

 ### Healing Again on the Sabbath